Evolution of cetaceans: Raoellidae

-Raoellidae (/reɪoʊˈɛlɪdeɪ/) is a family of extinct semiaquatic artiodactyls from the middle Eocene (about 48 million years ago) closely related to cetaceans.
+Raoellidae (/reɪoʊˈɛlɪdeɪ/) is a family of extinct semiaquatic artiodactyls from the middle Eocene (about 48 million years ago) that were not cetaceans, but closely related to cetaceans.
+Raoellidae has been recovered as the family most closely related to Cetacea in multiple phylogenetic analyses.
 They are known primarily from northern India and Pakistan, although potential remains of the raoellid Khirtharia have been found in northern China.
 They are relatively small animals; on average, raoellids were the size of a red fox.
 However, Khirtharia major, at about twice the size of an average-sized raoellid, would have been approximately the size of a coyote.
 Meanwhile, the smallest raoellid, Metkatius, was roughly the size of a house cat.
 Raoellidae is of particular importance to the understanding of cetacean evolution due to representing a transitional form between fully-terrestrial artiodactyls and the semi-aquatic pakicetids.
 The raoellid that has been most thoroughly studied and most heavily contributed to the knowledge of Raoellidae is Indohyus.
 It showed signs of adaptations to aquatic life, including dense limb bones that reduce buoyancy so that they could stay underwater, which are similar to the adaptations found in modern aquatic mammals such as the hippopotamus.
 This suggests a similar survival strategy to the African chevrotain or water chevrotain which, when threatened by a bird of prey, dives into water and hides beneath the surface for up to four minutes.

 Possible relationships between cetaceans and other ungulate groups.